 Want more proof?
 Just look at how Richard Branson went from high school dropout to billionaire.
 He didn’t wait until he was ready to start something new.
 He went from making his own magazine for students to selling mail-order records to building a record store to putting out his own record label by seizing opportunities and learning along the way.
 Know how he started Virgin Airlines?
 He chartered a plane he couldn’t afford and sold seats to pay for it.

 Now, I’m not saying that you should dive into anything new blindly, but I’m going to bet that you’ve given this new venture a lot of thought.
 What you haven’t done is start—otherwise, you’d be out there crushing it instead of reading this.
-So to get you going, here are a few more reasons why you should kick yourself in the pants right now.
+So to get you going, here are a few more reasons why you should kick yourself in the pants right now and embrace the entrepreneurial spirit.

 - You’ll learn as you go.
 No one goes into anything knowing everything.
 Getting out there will show you what you need to know to succeed.